 Yes.
 It is mandatory to provide active bank account details.
 You are also required to select one account as your primary account.
 Since your refund will be directly issued to your Bank Account vis ECS.

 Yes.
 You can file a ‘Belated Return’ after the due date.
 You can file a belated return before the end of Assessment Year or before the completion of the assessment whichever is earlier.
 Late filing fees as per section 234F will also be levied.

-Yes, you can file exempt income in ITR-1.
-However, if agriculture income exceeds Rs.
-5000 then you will have to file ITR-2.
+Yes, you can file exempt income in ITR 1.
+However, if agriculture income exceeds INR 5000 then you will have to file ITR 2.

 Yes, you need to report exempt LTCG in ITR 1 provided it is exempt u/s 10(38).
 In case you have any taxable LTCG, you can use the other income tax return forms that are applicable.
 Additionally, it is necessary to e file tax returns if LTCG exceeds INR 2.5L even if your income is below taxable limit.